What Does A Cavity Look Like? (20 Pictures)

 If you have a cavity, your dentist will likely recommend a filling to restore the tooth’s function and appearance.
 A filling is a type of dental restoration that repairs teeth that have lost their original mineral structure and luster.

-The most common type of filling material is composite resin, which is made of plastic and glass particles.
+The most common type of filling material is composite resin, made of plastic and glass particles.

 My Experience & Expertise